maevadevs/maevadevs.github.io/_posts/2019-2-23-eslint-cra-vscode-no-eject.md

 1. Add your `.eslintrc.json` to the project root, or run `npx eslint --init` to create one.
 If you create one manually, then jump to step 5 from here.
 (Note: We use `npx` here so that we simply execute `--init` without installing the `eslint` dependency.
 See step 1: Not installing `eslint`)

 1. The `npx` command will create the `eslintrc` file.
 If it asks *Would you like to install them now with npm?*, make sure to reply `n`.
 We want to make sure we do not install `eslint`.
 However, go ahead an install all other dependencies other than `eslint`.
 You need to install any required additional dependencies if they were not already done.
-The example below shows the case for the React plugin, neede to support React linting.
+The example below shows the case for the React plugin, needed to support React linting.

 ```
 yarn add -D eslint-plugin-react
 ```

-5. Finally, make sure to have `"plugin:react/recommended"` setup in `.eslintrc.json`.
+5. Finally, make sure to have `"plugin:react/recommended"` setup in `eslintrc`.
 Replace `extends` with an array if needed.
-The order here might be important to make the correct linting work.
+The order here is important to make the correct linting work.

 ```json
 "extends": [